Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

  * Get the IP address are explained [here]
  * We are using the [Conduit AEP model] as firmware for the RGW.
 Hence it is possible to access the Web interface of the RGW connecting to the IP address from a web client.
  * If not done, do a [Firmware Upgrade] of the RGW  from the web interface
+ * [Configure the AEP model].
+Depending on the firmware, the front end of the configuration process might slightly change.

 ## Install and Configuring the Packet Forwarder